Kirk–Holden war: Political effects

+Fate of Holden's impeachment

+A Republican representative introduced a resolution in 1872 to remove restrictions on Holden's political participation in the state.
+The Conservative majority voted it down, arguing that only a constitutional convention had the authority to grant such relief.
+Republicans tried again to offer clemency with a proposed ordinance at the state's 1875 constitutional convention, but it failed in a party-line vote to the slight Conservative majority.
+Holden quashed two similar efforts by Republican legislators in the 1880s to avoid stirring political controversy.
+He publicly supported a final, unsuccessful effort in 1889 to remove his political disabilities.

 In March 2011, after Republicans regained control of the state senate for the first time since the 1800s, Republican State Senator Neal Hunt introduced a resolution to pardon Holden, arguing that he had taken the right course of action and that the legislators who impeached him had nefarious motives.
 The Caswell County Historical Association lobbied to delay the passage of the resolution, with its president arguing that the impeachment was justifiable due to Holden's illegal actions and that Klan pressure and racial tensions were not a significant factor in the proceedings.
 A legislative aide placed negative pamphlets about Holden on senators' desks and resigned after being publicly identified.
 On April 12, the North Carolina Senate convened in a special session in the Capitol Building and voted unanimously to pardon him.
-The resolution requires approval from the House in order to be put into effect.
+The resolution required approval from the House of Representatives in order to be put into effect, but the House did not consider the measure.

+Historiography and commemoration

+The Dunning School historian J. G. de Roulhac Hamilton devoted several chapters of his 1914 book Reconstruction in North Carolina to an account of the Kirk–Holden war, framing the deployment of the militia as an attempt by Republicans to interfere in local elections.
+In 1936, the state of North Carolina erected a highway historical marker in front of the Caswell County Courthouse, noting Stephens's murder and its role in sparking the Kirk–Holden war.
+Another marker was erected in Graham in 2006 to commemorate the event as a whole, near where Outlaw was hanged, though at the behest of the Graham Historical Society, Outlaw was not mentioned on the sign.